project-tsurugi/tsurugidb/docs/sql-features.md

 ```

 * each `<grant-grantee>` is interpreted as follows:
-  * `PUBLIC` - grant the default table privileges to all users
+  * `PUBLIC` - grants the default table privileges for all users
   * `CURRENT_USER` - interpret as the user name of the current session
   * `<authorization-identifier>` - the target user name to grant the table privileges